Collection: Art Her Way Hybrid Collective Exhibition

 Exhibiting Artists

 All Exhibiting .
 Aida Rubeiz .
 Amira Al Zein .
 Carole Ingea .
 Carole Nassif .
 Chloé Sleilati .
 Christina Abou Jaoude .
 Clara Choueiri .
 Claude Nakhle .
 Courtney Bonneau .
 Devika Menon .
 Dima Nachawi .
 Eily Sayegh .
 Fadia Abou Haidar .
 Faten Hamdan .
 George Khoury .
 Ghada Hamawi .
 Hadeel Al-Kadasi .
 Hiba Jammoul .
 Joelle Hasna .
 Joelle Saab .
 Judy Bou Chebl .
 Karim Dagher .
 Laila Chehab .
 Lama Mansour .
 Layal Khatib .
 Leslie Akl .
 Loulou Bissat .
 Lucy Ibrahim .
-Lucy Pochoglian/Ardziv .
+Lucy Poshoghlian/Ardziv .
 Maral Maniss .
 Maria Azar .
 Maria Kerj .
 Marilyne Khoury .
 Maris Van Nijhuis .
 Marwa Abou Khalil .
 Mary Kaady .
 May Hamdan .
 Maya Nassereldine .
 Maya Tohme .
 Minas Mouchian .
 Mona Hawa .
 Myçal el Khouri .
 Myriam Thomas .
 Nada Karam .
 Nada Raphael .
 Nadia Wardeh .
 Nohad Dagher .
 Nora Lebbos .
 Olga Safa .
 Pamela Chrabieh .
 Racha Hage Chahine .
 Rafka Abou Salem .
 Ramona Rizk .
 Rayya Nizar Salim .
 Rima Ghanem .
 Rima Rizkallah .
 Rita Nasr .
 Romy Makdissi .
 Rosane Chawi .
 Roula-Maria Dib .
 Rym Zawk .
 Samia Hasan .
 Sarah Haidar .
 Sarah Lécuyer .
 Sara Taleb .
 Vanessa Kordahi .
 Vergine Soussani .
 Viktoriia Kolozian .
 Yara Fakih .
 Yara Loucas .
 Yasmine Alrifaai .
 Yuliya Aleksandrova .
 Zahraa Sbaiti .
 Zeina Chehab .
 Zeina Zaki

 Lama Mansour

-Lama Mansour Fakhoury was born in Beirut Lebanon in 1971.
-In 1994, she obtained a master’s degree in industrial economics from the Sorbonne University, Paris, a field she proceeded to work in for over 10 years.
+Lama Mansour Fakhoury was born in Beirut, Lebanon, in 1971.
+In 1994, she obtained a master’s degree in industrial economics from the Sorbonne University in Paris, a field in which she worked for over 10 years.
+It was not until 2017 that she discovered her intense passion for the arts when she began attending painting courses at Bassam Kahwagi’s workshop while completing her master’s degree in Critique d’art et curatoriat at Saint Joseph University, Beirut.

-It was not until 2017 that she discovered her intense passion for the arts when she began attending painting courses at Bassam Kahwagi’s workshop while completing her master’s degree in “Critique d’art et curatoriat” at Saint Joseph University, Beirut.
-“I have always been interested in the symbolic form of painting, especially portraits and human representation.
-Starting with a series of paintings depicting famous people, I have quickly shifted to a free representation of human faces.
-My interest goes to aesthetics in terms of sensitivity, not beauty.
+“I have always been interested in the figurative form of painting, especially in portraits and human representation.
+Starting with a series of paintings depicting famous people, I quickly shifted to a freer representation of human faces.
+My interest lies in aesthetics in terms of sensitivity, not in terms of beauty.
 Through faces, I try to bring out all the anguish, the misery, and the depth of human turmoil.
-I fragment faces and bodies to reveal the various facets of men, going beyond the dictates of beauty, in quest of the truth.
-My inspiration in the art scene goes from Egon Schiele to Francis Bacon, as these artists have depicted the inner human condition in their paintings through body distortion and broken lines as in Schiele’s work, and Bacon’s spasms curves.“
+I fragment faces to reveal the various facets of humanity, going beyond the dictates of beauty in a quest for the truth.”

 Artworks